The Crooked Treehouse

 100 minutes

-For fuck's sake.
 Autons again?
-And who the hell is The Master?
-Another damned Time Lord?
+And who on Gallifrey is The Master?
+Another Time Lord?
 An evil Time Lord?
 I mean, they all sort of suck, so what makes this guy eviler than the rest of them?
-Oh shit, is this guy also trapped on Earth now?
+Wait, is this guy also trapped on Earth now?
 Is this the point where the soundtrack would go Dun-dun-DUNNNNNNN?

 150 minutes